-Clinical trials involve several phases, including:
+Clinical trials involve several phases of a potential new treatment’s development, including:

 Why should I enroll in a clinical trial?

 - You will be closely monitored while being on a clinical trial, which will give you security knowing that your symptoms are being thoroughly observed by experts in the field.
-Participation on a clinical trial also allows you to develop relationships with the research team who can help guide your treatment, answer your questions and make sure you are involved in your care.
+Participation on a clinical trial also allows you to develop relationships with the research team who can help guide your treatment, answer your questions, and make sure you are involved in your care.

 What happens if I am interested in a clinical trial?

-- If you are interesting in pursuing a clinical trial as part of your cancer therapy, one of the first things you will do is obtain an Informed Consent Form, which provides a detailed description of the study, any possible risks and benefits of participating and information about any financial obligations you may incur by participating.
+- If you are interesting in pursuing a clinical trial as part of your cancer therapy, one of the first things you will do is obtain an Informed Consent Form, which provides a detailed description of the study, any possible risks and benefits of participating, and information about any financial obligations you may incur by participating.

 - Your physician and research staff will make sure you are completely educated before the trial begins and answer any questions you may have before and during the trial, including:

 - What is the purpose of the trial?
 Why do researchers believe this treatment may work?

 - What kinds of tests and treatments are involved in the trial?

 - What are the possible risks or side effects of this treatment?

 - How will the trial affect my daily life?